Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Attack on 2010 public statistics

 where $\hat{p}_{\text{census}}(d')$ is the proportion of households in the state with attributes matching household $d' \in D'$.
 Note that {\pums} only includes {\census} variables, and so does not include information about bedroom counts or subsidized status.
 Solving for the optimal solution to Eq.~\ref{eq:emle} with Gurobi takes only slightly longer than solving the simple constraint satisfaction problem.
 However, solving for the top $t$ optimal solutions with Gurobi takes much longer---{\timereclinear} for all {\numblocks} blocks when $t=\numrecs$.

-\textbf{Solution variability.} Without access to the underlying microdata, an attacker cannot definitively confirm their reconstructions of households in violation.
+\inlinesection*{Solution variability.} Without access to the underlying microdata, an attacker cannot definitively confirm their reconstructions of households in violation.
 However, an attacker can compute the \emph{solution variability} of a given reconstruction, an upper bound on the number of reconstructed households that may be incorrect \citep{abowd_2010_2023}.
 Adapting from \citet{abowd_2010_2023}, we define the solution variability of a feasible reconstruction of households $D^{*}$ or households in violation $V^{*} \subseteq D^{*}$ in a given block with $L_1$ (Manhattan) distance:

 where $\text{Hist}_M(D')$ is the fully saturated (including all possible configurations of a set of household attributes $M$) histogram in reconstruction $D'$.
 When $solvar$ is zero, the attacker knows that $D^{*}$ is the \emph{only} feasible reconstruction of the household attributes in $M$.
-Since the number of households in a reconstruction $D'$ is fixed, $solvar(D^{*})/2|D^{*}|$ is an upper bound on the \emph{percentage} of records in a feasible reconstruction $D^{*}$ that could differ in attributes $M$ in any other possible reconstruction.
-(The number of violating households $V^{*}$, on the other hand, is not fixed.) \citet{abowd_2010_2023} additionally show with the triangle inequality that any attacker's $solvar(D^{*})$ is within a factor of 2 of any other feasible $solvar$. \begin{itemize} \item \textbf{Variability of household subsets.} By default, we compute the solution variability of the entire reconstruction of households.
-We also compute variability for the case when an attacker may be interested only in the characteristics of subsidized households ($solvar(D^{*}_{\text{subsidized}})$) or households in violation of occupancy limits ($solvar(V^{*})$) by filtering the histogram to include only those configurations. \item \textbf{Variability of attribute subsets.} By default, $M$ contains all the household attributes in the {\census} and {\hud} statistics.
-However, an attacker may not need to know the granular race, ethnicity, and age of a household's members to re-identify it; later, we also report an attacker's confidence in fewer and less precise details about a household by computing the marginal histogram for less granular attribute sets $M$. \end{itemize}
+Since the number of households in a reconstruction $D'$ is fixed, $solvar(D^{*})/2|D^{*}|$ is an upper bound on the \emph{percentage} of records in a feasible reconstruction $D^{*}$ that could differ in attributes $M$ in any other possible reconstruction. \citet{abowd_2010_2023} additionally show with the triangle inequality that any attacker's $solvar(D^{*})$ is within a factor of 2 of any other feasible $solvar$.

+By default, $M$ contains all the household attributes in the {\census} and {\hud} statistics.
+However, an attacker may not need to know the granular race, ethnicity, and age of a household's members to re-identify it; later, we also report an attacker's confidence in fewer and less precise details about a household by computing $solvar$ using the marginal histogram for less granular (binned) attributes.